BadVR is using government grants to build a business that’s independent of venture capital – TechCrunch

 “NSF is proud to support the technology of the future by thinking beyond incremental developments and funding the most creative, impactful ideas across all markets and areas of science and engineering,” said Andrea Belz, Division Director of the Division of Industrial Innovation and Partnerships at NSF.
 “With the support of our research funds, any deep technology startup or small business can guide basic science into meaningful solutions that address tremendous needs.”

-Other government competitions are providing the company with additional non-dilutive cash and a chance to kcik the tires on new capabilities.
+Other government competitions are providing the company with additional non-dilutive cash and a chance to kick the tires on new capabilities.

 That has translated into traction for the company’s Augmented Reality Operations Center.
 The AROC is a new offering for the product that visualizes data for first responders.
-Through a challenge hosted by the National Institute of Standards and Technology, BadVR was able to work with the Eureka, Mo.
-Fire Department to develop a prototype for a specific emergency situation.
+Through a challenge hosted by the National Institute of Standards and Technology, BadVR was able to work with the Eureka, Missouri Fire Department to develop a prototype for a specific emergency situation.

 It’s an evolution of an early product the company had developed where enterprises can create digital twins of their factories or stores in virtual reality and do a walk-through to examine different conditions.